 10. Citrulline Malate

 Citrulline malate is a compound consisting of citrulline, a non-essential amino acid.

 Upon ingestion, this compound stimulates the production of arginine, which in turn boosts levels of nitric oxide.
 Nitric oxide is an effective vasodilator, meaning that it widens your blood vessels.

 If your bloodstream has higher levels of nitric oxide, it will result in increased blood flow, helping to supply your muscles with the blood they need when you’re pumping.

 Hence why this ingredient typically is included in pre-workout formulas, so you can look awesome at the gym.

-And that's about it for vegan supplements!
+Apart from , vegan d and , that's about it for vegan supplements!

-Hopefully you now have a better grasp of what vegan supplements are available and how they work!
+Hopefully, you now have a better grasp of what vegan supplements are available and how they work!